REI-AYANAMI801/WRTNet-EFWI/README.md

 > Yan, B., Pan, R., and Wang, Y. “A Wavelet-Refined Transformer Network for Physics-Informed Unsupervised Elastic Full-Waveform Inversion.”

-The complete bibliographic information will be added after publication.
+The complete bibliographic information and DOI will be added after publication.

 ## License

-This project is released under the license provided in the `LICENSE` file.
+This project is released under the MIT License.
+See the `LICENSE` file for details.